eBuccaneer/node-rabbit-connector/README.md

 Additionally there is an npm module called [node-rabbit-viewer](https://www.npmjs.com/package/node-rabbit-viewer) related to this module that allows to write documentation for consumers and requests, but it is still in development.

+## What's New?
+- reconnecting after connection close event is fired including application of all listeners
+- event callbacks

 ## Install
 Using npm: